Jibbril/cap-navigation-issue/README.md

 - We have three entities: 'Entity', 'OtherEntity' and 'ThirdEntity'.
 Entity to OtherEntity is a one-to-one association, OtherEntity to ThirdEntity is one-to-many.
 - For the first Entity, both otherEntity and the thirdEntities exist.
 So going to [http://localhost:4004/my/Entity(1)/otherEntity/thirdEntities](http://localhost:4004/my/Entity(1)/otherEntity/thirdEntities) shows the correct data.
 - However, for the second Entity, the otherEntity association points to an id that does not exist.
 So going to [http://localhost:4004/my/Entity(2)/otherEntity](http://localhost:4004/my/Entity(2)/otherEntity) returns nothing.
 This is correct.
 However, when we add the thirdEntities association we get a 404 error like here: [http://localhost:4004/my/Entity(2)/otherEntity/thirdEntities](http://localhost:4004/my/Entity(2)/otherEntity/thirdEntities).
 Shouldn't this also return nothing without causing errors?
-- The reason why this is relevant is that in the UI we have a [list report](http://localhost:4004/app/webapp/index.html) showing the Entites, and then tables for the related thirdEntities for each Entity.
-If there is no otherEntity, the thirdEntities table should simply be empty, but in stead it is throwing an error.
+- The reason why this is relevant is that in the UI we have a [list report](http://localhost:4004/app/webapp/index.html) showing the Entites, and then tables for the related ThirdEntities.
+If there is no OtherEntity, the ThirdEntities table should simply be empty, but instead it is throwing an error.
-- We believe that something like the following code change in the @sap/cds/libs folder would fix the issue:
+- We believe that something like the following code change in the @sap/cds/libs folder could fix the issue:

 ```
 diff --git a/node_modules/@sap/cds/libx/_runtime/common/generic/crud.js b/node_modules/@sap/cds/libx/_runtime/common/generic/crud.js